 Faculty, graduate students and independent scholars of literature, the arts, the humanities, and the related social sciences worldwide are invited to apply.
 There are openings for approximately 90 participants.
-The deadline is Monday, February 1, 2021.
+The deadline is Tuesday, February 1, 2023.
 Applicants must submit all application materials online via the online application portal.
 The listing can also be found on Academic Jobs Online Program 23629.

 To enable the School to plan the summer schedule, prospective participants must indicate on the online application form which one of the six-week courses they wish to attend in order of preference.
 Upon admission to the School, participants will be notified of their course assignment; acceptance of the offer of admission to the School will constitute acceptance of that course assignment.
 All participants are enrolled in each of the mini-seminars.

 INTERNATIONAL SCHOLARS: please see Global Cornell and their informational webpage regarding executive actions and statements relating to immigration and travel bans.

 In addition to completing a Cover Sheet, you will be prompted to upload the following materials:

 - A Letter of Intent of no more than two pages describing current scholarly interests and plans and how the School of Criticism and Theory might further those interests and plans.
 The statement should include information about courses taken and/or taught in criticism and theory.